herminaov/cleonea.github.com/_posts/2010-07-01-meetings-and-greetings.markdown

 ‘It’s so nice to finally meet you.
 I’m Florianne, but you can call me Flor.
 We’re going to be great friends.’

 ‘Florianne!
 Don’t be such a child!’
-And she was Cathleen.
+That was Cathleen.
 Her voice was cold and formal.

 ‘I am Cathleen Bayoumi, princess of Bast Su.’

 Again astonished, though I had no idea where that place was.
 I couldn’t believe nobody dropped a syllable about this.
 Maybe Aiden didn’t want to make me feel uneasy.
 But what was Gwendal’s excuse?
-Cathleen’s beauty and grace increased my fear.
+Cathleen’s beauty and grace intensified my fear.
 I couldn’t speak.

 ‘Don’t just stay there.
 You should at least introduce yourself.
 Why are you staring at us?
 What a disappointment.’

 ‘Cathy, cut it out!
 Don’t be rude with her!’ said Flor smiling, which was odd considering her words.
-One thing was for sure, these three had know each other for a long time.
+One thing was for sure, these three had known each other for a long time.

 ‘Don’t call me like that!
 My name is Cathleen!’